muratk5n/thirdwave/en/index.md

 ---

 The COVID national emergency was ended in Apr 11, could've been to stave off \#RK attacks on that issue.
-Is the Biden worried?
+Is the Biden team worried?

 ---